Jawabreh0/ai-data-management/README.md

 You can install these libraries using the pip package manager by running the following command in your terminal: pip install os shutil

+## License
+This repository is licensed under the MIT License